Lokathor/bytemuck/README.md

 I consider any increase of the Minimum Rust Version to be a semver breaking change, so `rustc-1.34` will continue to be supported for at least the rest of the `bytemuck-1.y.z` series of the crate.

+(The secret goal is to get all of this functionality into the standard library some day so that we don't even need to import a crate to do all this fun stuff.)